ajankowski/hotdog_or_not/README.md

 # hotdog_or_not
-dataset of hotdog and not hotdog images
+dataset for hotdog classifier
+jupyter notebook (transfer learning)